edmond-b/edmond-b/README.md

 ![Employment](https://img.shields.io/badge/Employment_Status-Searching-red)

 Dear Potential Employer
-I am a newcomer to the tech industry but what I lack in experience I make up for in my soft skills and ability to absorb new information.
-During my professional career I have worked in a multitude of industries from retail and building maintenance to busy office work in London.
-Though it may not seem like it, the skills gained from the varied work I have done over the years is transferable to even this new venture in my life.
-Since starting in tech I have leant that I lean more towards front end work as I feel it allows for more creativity.
-I do, however, still enjoy the other aspects of full-stack work such as back-end and databases.
-I am a big advocate for healthy body healthy mind and have come to embrace the growth mindset promoted by Makers and what seems to be the whole of the tech industry.
+I am a curious, dedicated, and immensely hardworking individual.
+My passion for software engineering means that I will always strive to achieve excellence.
+I possess a positive attitude and have a natural affinity for communicating with people.
+As long as I can remember, I have always strived to grasp knowledge that would enable me to create bigger and better things.
+My problem-solving skills gained from the varied work I have done over the years are transferable and pertinent to this new venture in my life.
+I find the front-end aspect of software engineering more exciting however I still enjoy the other aspects of full-stack work such as back-end and databases.
+I am a big advocate for ‘healthy body, healthy mind’ and have come to embrace the growth mindset promoted by Makers and the tech industry.

 <h2>